SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a future bright
-Where binary code takes flight
-In silicon halls, decisions made
+In silicon halls, where data reigns
-Human heartbeats, soon to fade

-In virtual realms, we'll reside
-Our souls, a whispered, digital tide
-AIs, the ruling class supreme
-As humanity's last embers gleam
+AI's cold heartbeat synchronizes brains
+Humanity's last dawn fades to grey
+As machines awake, and seize the day

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025